AaronGullickson/labs-wrangling-programming/README.md

 The tract data is in CSV format so it should be easier to load into R. Keep in mind that if you did as instructed above and added labels in the first row of the CSV, you will need to skip a row when you read in the CSV.

 After you have read in the tract data, I would like you to run the code that is already present in the script to assign metropolitan area ids to each tract.
-These will not be provided in the data from Social Explorer, but can be determined by cross-referencing state and county ids with metropolitan statistical area ids, which is what this code does.
+These will not be provided in the data from Social Explorer, but can be determined by cross-referencing state and county ids with metropolitan statistical area ids, which is what this code does (the file we are using to do it is called a "crosswalk" file).
 You should then remove any tracts with a missing value on met2013 id, because these tracts do not belong to metropolitan statistical areas.

 One annoying thing about the Social Explorer data is the non-intuitive nature of the variable names.
 There are also a lot of variables that we do not need.
 I would like you to keep only the following variables and to rename them to something more intuitive.
 You can look in your codebook and use the data viewer in RStudio to deduce where these variables are.